Linux/Unix Shell: Summary of Basic Commands

 Skrip Shell

-• Menyimpan perintah dalam file (disebut skrip shell) agar dapat di re-use.
+• Menyimpan perintah dalam fail (disebut skrip shell) agar dapat di re-use.

-• Menjalankan perintah yang disimpan dalam file dengan perintah bash filename
+• Menjalankan perintah yang disimpan dalam fail dengan perintah bash filename

 • $@ merefer semua parameter skripp shell.